arkygeek/landuseanalyst/README.md

 # Landuse Analyst

-##  How we will collaborate
+##  How we will collabordte

-Please submit all pull requests from the Developer Branch
+Please submit a pull request from your private branch to the developer branch.

 ## Project Authors